solana-labs/solana/docs/src/apps/jsonrpc-api.md

 - `<object>` - (optional) Configuration object containing the following optional fields:
   - (optional) [Commitment](jsonrpc-api.md#configuring-state-commitment)
   - (optional) `encoding: <string>` - encoding for Account data, either "binary" or jsonParsed".
 If parameter not provided, the default encoding is binary.
     Parsed-JSON encoding attempts to use program-specific state parsers to return more human-readable and explicit account state data.
-If parsed-JSON is requested but a parser cannot be found, the field falls back to binary encoding, detectable when the `data` field is type `<string>`.
+If parsed-JSON is requested but a parser cannot be found, the field falls back to binary encoding, detectable when the `data` field is type `<string>`. **jsonParsed encoding is UNSTABLE**

 #### Results: